oegea/adp/README.md

 This request MAY require the usage of authentication mechanisms.

-In response to this request, the `UPDATE AUTHORITY MUST provide a JSON with the following data:
+In response to this request, the `UPDATE AUTHORITY` MUST provide a JSON with the following data:

- 1. ADP version used by the UPDATE AUTHORITY.
+ 1. ADP version used by the `UPDATE AUTHORITY`.
 This MUST be contained inside a string parameter named `protocolVersion`
  2. List of latest versions.
 This MUST be contained inside an array parameter named `latestVersions`.

 Each item contained on the `latestVersions` parameter MUST be an object and  MUST be conformed by this data structure: